sbamboo/dumb/README.md

 For each entry in result (multiple post-walk) call VOID.
 <br><br>

-`WHIL Ix00,Px00,Px01`
+`WHIS Ix00,Px00,Px01`
 CALLS void at Ix00 while value at stack Px00 is value at stack Px01.

+`WHNO Ix00,Px00,Px01`
+CALLS void at Ix00 while value at stack Px00 is not value at stack Px01.

+`WHGT Ix00,Px00,Px01`
+CALLS void at Ix00 while value at stack Px00 is greater then value at stack Px01.

+`WHLT Ix00,Px00,Px01`
+CALLS void at Ix00 while value at stack Px00 is less then value at stack Px01.

 `WHIR Ix00,Px00`<br>
-CALLS void at Ix00 while RESULT is value at stack Px00.
+CALLS void at Ix00 while RESULT.0 is value at stack Px00.
 <br><br>

 `BRCK`<br>